ClimenteA/PFASimplu/README.md

+PFASimpluV1 - built in GO as learning experience (good for accounting legislation changes until 2025 - if other changes appear after that this is no longer available).

+Moved the app to Django/Python/SQLITE stack on main branch.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*